wp-plugins/wpgraphicstudio/readme.txt

 With over 40 modules total we are sure to have something for everyone.

 == Changelog ==
+= 6.3.3 April 29 2015 =
+* Updated headlines module.
+* Added ability to upload members area and graphic gallery images for each module.
+* Updated language functions.

 = 6.2.3 April 26 2015 =
 * Updated repository configuration.